Flexible model selection for mechanistic network models: Simulation Study

-The mechanistic model proposed in the previous section was coded in Python and based on the package NetworkX.
+The mechanistic model was coded in Python using NetworkX.
 The training of SL, with a 5-fold cross-validation, was done with the R package SuperLearner, which contains wrappers for the chosen candidate algorithms.
-The parameters for the candidate algorithms are kept at the default values.
-For a given combination of edge count and value for $p_{2}$, we generated 10,000 training samples from both the full model and the submodel as training data.
-Rather than using a separate sample to assess performance, the $AUC$ of SL as well as of each candidate algorithm was estimated via a 10-fold cross-validation.
+The parameters for the candidate algorithms themselves are kept at the default values ($k=10$ for KNN; $N_{tree}=1000$, min terminal node size = 1 for RF; $\nu$-classification with $\nu=0.5$, radial kernel for SVM; see SuperLearner package documentation for more details).
+For a given combination of edge count and value for $p_{2}$, we generated 10,000 training samples from the full model (with both triadic closure mechanisms) and the submodel (with only the first triadic closure mechanism) as training data.
+Rather than using a separate sample to assess performance, the $AUC$ of SL as well as that of each candidate algorithm were estimated via a 10-fold cross-validation.
 Note that this is a separate stage of cross-validation from that of the training of SL itself.
 First, the training data is partitioned into 10 validation sets, which are used for performance cross-validation.
 Then, for each of the 10 performance validation sets, a 5-fold cross-validated SL is trained on the union of the remaining 9 performance validation sets, and then used to predict the model index for the given performance validation set.
 The $AUC$ measure is computed for each of the 10 performance validation sets and averaged.

-The cross-validated estimate of the $AUC$ for the full and discrete SL, and each candidate algorithm, for each scenario of the simulation studies are summarized in \textbf{Fig. 4}, with numerical results in \textbf{Table 1} in the appendix.
-In general, performance decreases as the value of $p_{2}$ decreases, which is no surprise as the effect of the additional mechanism diminishes as $p_{2}$ gets smaller, and thus the two models are harder to distinguish.
-Performance also improves as the edge count increases, as the mechanism has more opportunities to manifest itself with more edges.
+The cross-validated estimate of the $AUC$ for the full SL, the discrete SL, and each candidate algorithm for each simulation scenario is summarized in Fig. \ref{fig_4} with numerical results in Table \ref{table_1}.
+In general, performance deteriorates as the value of $p_{2}$ decreases, which is no surprise as the effect of the additional mechanism diminishes as $p_{2}$ gets smaller, and thus the two models become harder to distinguish.
+In contrast, performance improves as the edge count increases, as the mechanism has more opportunities to manifest itself with more edges.
+In general, the model selection problem is easier for larger networks.